LumaVistaLab/DEE_DDPlusJOC_7.1_Patcher/README.md

 ## Legal Notice

-This repository is an independent research project and is not affiliated with or endorsed by Dolby Laboratories.
+This product and the reverse-engineering research supporting its implementation are independent projects and are not affiliated with or endorsed by Dolby Laboratories.
 Dolby, Dolby Atmos, and Dolby Encoding Engine are trademarks or products of their respective owner.

 No proprietary Dolby software, license, or test media is granted by this project.
 You are responsible for complying with all applicable licenses, laws, and contractual restrictions when analyzing or modifying software.